loh-0/Algothon25-wiki/docs/2guidelines.md

 # Brief

+Leaderboard update submissions are due **9:00AM AEST 10 August.**

-Preliminary round submissions are due **9:00AM AEST 14 July.** 5 teams will proceed to the final round, held at **6:00PM AEST 21 July** and judged by SIG traders in office.
+Preliminary round submissions are due **9:00AM AEST 21 August.**

+Teams which proceed to the final round, will need to be available at **6:00PM AEST 6 September** to attend.

 [//]: # (We recommend that each team have at least one member with programming experience in Python, as well as financial knowledge.
 Impressive submissions will be expected to involve reasonably advanced data analysis and implementation of reasonably sophisticated trading strategies.)